SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-We have listed the top repoted results among existing geometric-based transformations \cite{RARE,ASTER,ESIR} in evaluation of both regular and irregular datasets with different backbones in Table \ref{table:2.1}.
-Both SPIN and GA-SPIN achieve superior recognition performance compared to existing rectification modules.
-Some visualization in Figure \ref{fig:4} clearly shows that the proposed SPIN can rectify the chromatic distortions by adjusting the colors.
-The unbalanced contrast (row 1-2), low brightness (row 3) and shadow (row 4), which the geometric-related rectifications do not consider, can all be mitigated.
-In addition, we can see that GA-SPIN can lead to better visual results in both geometric and chromatic perspectives.
-Figure \ref{fig:5} illustrates the rectification effects and text predictions by TPS-base STN \cite{wrong}, SPIN and GA-SPIN, respectively, where the five rows show several randomly sampled images from SVT, IC15 and CUTE80.
-It shows rectifying chromatic distortion can improve the recognition results from two aspects.
-First, it will make each character much easier to recognize directly.
-The first two rows show that models can be easily misleaded by special symbols or similar shapes under severe chromatic distortions.
-At the same time, the proposed SPIN does not degrade scene text images free of chromatic distortions such as the samples in the third row.
-Second, chromatic and geometric rectification can promote each other as clearly shown in the last two chromatically and geometrically distorted images.
+Some visualization in Fig. \ref{fig:4} clearly shows the proposed SPIN can rectify the chromatic distortions by adjusting the colors.
+The typical chromatic inter-pattern (row 1-3) and intra-pattern (row 4) problems which geometric rectifications do not consider, can be mitigated.

+Fig. \ref{fig:5} illustrates the rectification effects and text predictions by STN \cite{ASTER}, SPIN and GA-SPIN, respectively.
+It shows rectifying chromatic distortion can improve the recognition results from two aspects: (1) It makes characters easier to recognize directly.
+The first 2 rows show that models tend to be misled by special symbols or similar shapes under severe chromatic distortions.
+At the same time, the proposed SPIN does not over-rectify or degrade images free of chromatic problems, such as the samples in the 3rd row.
+(2) Chromatic and geometric rectification can promote each other, as clearly shown in the last 2 rows of distorted images with both difficulties.
+Note in the 4th row, GA-SPIN has superior effects not only in chromatic but also in the geometric perspective over STN-based methods.
+We attribute it to the chromatic promotion for the geometric.